 - Magdalena Bay (gray whales): 3hr drive

-- Todos Santos beach: Just steps from Serendipity Hotel for shore sightings.
+- Todos Santos beach: Just steps from Serendipity for shore sightings.

 Can I swim with whales in Baja?

-Swimming is prohibited with gray, humpback, or blue whales.
-You can swim with whale sharks (October–May) via licensed operators who enforce strict, animal-friendly protocols.
+Swimming is prohibited with gray and humpback.
+You can swim with whale sharks (November – March) via licensed operators who enforce strict, animal-friendly protocols.

 The Partnership Advantage